-A flow control structure would be constructed to maintain the range of water levels within the lagoon, thereby minimising the potential for impact on the landfill both during the creation of the habitat enhancement areas and on completion of the works.
+A flow control structure (see Section 4.4) would be constructed to maintain the range of water levels within the lagoon, thereby minimising the potential for impact on the landfill both during the creation of the habitat enhancement areas and on completion of the works.
 The position of the flow control structure included on Drawing PB1586-SK466 is indicative only.